nnordby/twain/pages/doc_creation/doc_architecture.md

 Using the BEM model and thoughtfully laid out using tabbed nesting, a container’s ID and corresponding element and modifier classes can be quickly identified and edited:
 ![Figure 4](https://screencast-o-matic.com/screenshots/pp/VXh/1496188249601-88534.png)

-{% include note.html content="This is my note.
-All the content I type here is treated as a single paragraph." %}
-{% include tip.html content="This is my tip.
-All the content I type here is treated as a single paragraph." %}
-{% include important.html content="This is my important info.
-All the content I type here is treated as a single paragraph." %}
-{% include warning.html content="This is my warning.
-All the content I type here is treated as a single paragraph." %}
-{% include callout.html content="This is my primary callout.
-It has a border on the left whose color you define by passing a type parameter.
-I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="default" %}
-{% include callout.html content="This is my danger callout.
-It has a border on the left whose color you define by passing a type parameter.
-I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="danger" %}
-{% include callout.html content="This is my primary callout.
-It has a border on the left whose color you define by passing a type parameter.
-I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="primary" %}
-{% include callout.html content="This is my success callout.
-It has a border on the left whose color you define by passing a type parameter.
-I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="success" %}
-{% include callout.html content="This is my warning callout.
-It has a border on the left whose color you define by passing a type parameter.
-I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="warning" %}

 {% include links.html %}